Integral (ITGR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Integral Historical Price

-According to the latest data gathered on Integral live price page, the current price of Integral is 0.0047887USD.
-The circulating supply of Integral(ITGR) is 83.94M ITGR , giving it a market capitalization of $402.10K.
+According to the latest data gathered on Integral live price page, the current price of Integral is 0.0047171USD.
+The circulating supply of Integral(ITGR) is 83.94M ITGR , giving it a market capitalization of $395.96K.

 How Does Integral (ITGR) Price Prediction Module Work?